Taylor 'available' as Celtic boss defends Japan duo

-Ange Postecoglou: Greg Taylor is 'available' for Scotland as Celtic boss defends Japan duo Hatate & Kyogo
+Ange Postecoglou: Taylor 'available' for Scotland as Celtic boss defends Japan duo Hatate & Kyogo

 Last updated on .From the section Celtic